 What is Asbestos?

 Asbestos refers to six types of naturally occurring silicate minerals.
 These minerals are incredibly durable and resistant to heat, fire and a variety of different chemicals – attributes that are in high demand across a range of industries.
-As more people learned of this ‘miracle’ material, use of asbestos skyrocketed throughout Australia in the second half of the 20th century.
+As more people learned of this ‘miracle’ material, the use of asbestos in skyrocketed across Australia.

-However, we quickly learned that breathing in airborne asbestos particles could cause several serious diseases, such as mesothelioma, lung cancer, pleural plaques, asbestosis and more.
-Every year, hundreds of Australians die from health conditions associated with asbestos.
+However, it was quickly learned that breathing in airborne asbestos chemicals could cause several serious diseases, such as mesothelioma, lung cancer, pleural plaques, and asbestosis.
+On 31st December 2003, the use of, manufacturing, and importing of asbestos became an illegal offence.

 How Can I Keep Myself Safe When Handling Asbestos?